Responsible gambling: Underage gambling

-The industry has also partaken in commitments to prevent those who are not appropriately aged from participating in gambling activities.
+The industry has also partaken in commitments to prevent young people from gambling.
 Key initiatives have included the efforts of the American Gaming Association (AGA), which adopted a comprehensive guideline for underage gambling, as well as the unattended minors guideline developed with the National Center for Missing and Exploited Children.
 In 2017, the organization announced a code of conduct for its members, which included specific training requirements for employees to deal with underage gaming.

-Fraudulent and criminal behavior

-Operators are required to implement anti-money laundering policies and procedures.
-This involves implementing effective know-your-customer processes when taking on new customers and tracking and reporting any suspicious transactions.